anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ##  Architecture {#architecture}

-The key element of BRSKI-AE is that the authorization of a certification request MUST be performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
-This enables interaction with off-site or offline PKI (RA/CA) components.
+The key element of BRSKI-AE is that the authorization of a certification request MUST be performed based on an authenticated self-contained object.
+The certification request is bound to a proof of origin based on the IDevID.
-In addition, the authorization of the certification request MAY be done not only by the domain registrar but by PKI components residing in the backend of the domain operator (off-site) as described in {{sup-env}}.
+Consequently, the authentication and authorization of the certification request MAY be done by the domain registrar and/or by other PKI components, which may be offline or reside in some central backend of the domain operator  (off-site) as described in {{sup-env}}.
+The deployment or on-site domain of the pledge and registrar may have no or only temporary (intermittent) connectivity to them.
-Also, the certification request MAY be piggybacked on another protocol.
+The certification request MAY also be piggybacked on another protocol.

 This leads to generalizations in the placement and enhancements of the logical elements as shown in {{uc1figure}}.

 ~~~~
                                            +------------------------+